 Recent enforcement cases demonstrate the FTC’s commitment to protecting children’s online privacy.
 The Google and YouTube settlement remains the largest COPPA penalty to date; however, other significant cases demonstrate the breadth of enforcement activity.

-Major enforcement highlights include:
+Major enforcement cases include:

 ByteDance/TikTok ($5.7 million, 2019): Musical.ly collected personal information from users the company knew were under 13, including full names, email addresses, and other contact information.